First – Eighth Grade Program

 Weekly Excursions (4th – 8th grades)

-Our campers enjoy the variety of weekly field trips t local points of interest, such as mini-golf at the 18-hole miniature golf course in Garden City and bowling at the bowling alley at Herrill Lanes.
-Parents are notified in advance of fees and required permission slips for each excursion.
-Additional weekly excursions will be based on the summer 2022 health and safety guidelines.
+Our campers enjoy the variety of weekly field trips to local places of interest, such as, mini golf at the Spring Rock miniature golf course in New Hyde Park and bowling at the bowling alley at Herrill Lanes in Garden City Park.
+Weekly excursions will be based on the summer 2023 health and safety guidelines

 An important feature of our program is the flexible scheduling option.
 While we encourage all our campers to take advantage of the full program, we recognize that family vacations and other activities may conflict with camp.
 Parents can create a part-time schedule which suits their family needs on a pro-rated basis.
 Please note that a minimum of 24 days of enrollment is required for all campers.